Last Updated: January 29, 2026

 What is the ICD 10 code for unintentional weight loss?

 The ICD 10 code for unintentional weight loss is R63.4.
-This code is used when a patient loses weight without trying and the doctor does not yet know the cause.
+This code is used when a patient loses weight without trying, and the doctor does not yet know the cause.
 It is a symptom code, which means it should only be used while the provider is still looking for the reason.
-In 2025, billing rules require proof that the weight loss was not planned.
+In 2026, billing rules require proof that the weight loss was not planned.
 Once the cause is found, the code must be changed to a more specific diagnosis.

 Can I bill for weight loss if the patient is on a diet?